LyalinDotCom/LyalinDotCom/README.md

 Building tools and examples that help developers:

-- [**learn-genkit-gemini**](https://github.com/LyalinDotCom/learn-genkit-gemini) - Comprehensive examples for Google's Genkit with Gemini AI.
-Text, speech, images, video - all the AI generation patterns in one place.
-Planning to contribute automated sample generation back to Genkit.
+- [**learn-genkit-gemini**](https://github.com/LyalinDotCom/learn-genkit-gemini) - Experiments using Gemini CLI to automate sample generation for Google's Genkit framework.
+Planning to contribute this automation back to the Genkit project.

 - [**Genkit-Ollama-VisionSample**](https://github.com/LyalinDotCom/Genkit-Ollama-VisionSample) - Text extraction from images using local open-source models.
 Built this for myself ("just in time software") when I needed privacy-focused OCR.
 Drag-drop, paste, or URL - it just works.